Raku/doc/writing-docs/STYLEGUIDE.md

 You may use `object` for anything you can call methods on, including value objects and type objects.
 Consider `instance` for defined objects.

+### 'filehandle' vs 'file-handle', 'file handle', etc.

+Be consistent when writing about `filehandle`s.
+As of [issue 2015](https://github.com/perl6/doc/issues/2015) the term must be written without spaces between words.

 ### Use present tense when talking about Perl 5 features

 Perl 5 is still an active language, therefore instead of